gkwa/manyeast/add-google-search-links/add-links.md

 Use this format for the markdown links:
 [query text](https://www.google.com/search?q=query+text+with+spaces+replaced+by+plus+signs)

 Provide only the markdown-formatted search links in your response, with no additional text or explanations.

-Each link should be on a new line.
+Each link should be separated by two newlines.

 The question you need to create search links for is as follows: